 Once you’re ready, you can get started with TransferWise here.

-Hopefully as more people request this, more customer service staff at PayPal will know that it’s possible, and it’ll become easier to do.
+Hopefully as more people request this, PayPal will back down and make it easier to do.
 Who knows – PayPal may even let you add US bank accounts to your UK account via their web interface in the future!